isovector/reasonablypolymorphic.com/posts/2015-08-13-taylor-swift.markdown

 [coeff]: http://www.engineeringtoolbox.com/accoustic-sound-absorption-d_68.html

-If you were going to *actually build* this enclosure around poor Taylor, you would probably want to experimentally find a value for this, but we'll assume cork is close enough to paper to continue our analysis.
+If you were going to *actually build* this enclosure around poor Taylor, you would probably want to experimentally find a value for this (and have some *really* good lawyers), but we'll assume cork is close enough to paper to continue our analysis.

 Substituting in $\alpha = 0.15$, the mean coefficient listed for cork, we get: